ooba5/ClassicLiteratureQG/README.md

 Final: https://youtu.be/K4-c4CJiZXY

-The software works by running a Named Entity recognition model (NER) model over literature books to identify characters.
-The characters are then built into a graph where nodes are characters and edges are relationships, both edges and nodes are represented by frequency and sentiment.
-A question generation templates is the applied to graph to generate questions.
-A desktop app was built to read the auto generated questions and answers to present a quiz to the user.
-Below is instructions on running the system locally.

 # User Manual
 Requirements: Python 3 with and Mac OS or Linux OS (Tested on Mac OS Catalina and Ubuntu 20.04).
 Anaconda and python 3.8+ recommended.